Being laid up at home definitely calls for a cozy batch of muffins…

 - Whisk all the dry ingredients except for the chocolate chips and pepitas in a large bowl.

 - Fold in the chocolate chips and evenly distribute the batter between the muffin cups.
-If you want bigger muffins, fill 10 cups nearly full.
-Otherwise, you can make 12 regular muffins by filling cups ⅔ full.
+Fill each one about ⅔ full.